 Justin Bieber has no doubt seen and heard the deafening Internet reaction to pictures of him ascending the Great Wall of China borne aloft by two of his bodyguards.

-Roundly criticized by a battalion of commentators and even some of his usually adoring fans, tragically, the 19-year-old was most likely larking about with his crew at the centuries-old wonder of the world and may not have thought there was anything wrong with getting a princely assist to a better view.
+Roundly criticized by a battalion of commentators and even some of his fans, the 19-year-old was most likely larking about with his crew at the centuries-old wonder of the world and may not have thought there was anything wrong with getting a princely assist.

 And is there, really, in the great scheme of things?